hsf-training/analysis-essentials/shell/04-pipefilter.md

 For option 4 to be correct we would have to pipe the output of `head` into `tail -2` by doing `head -3 animals.txt | tail -2 >> animalsUpd.txt`

 {% endchallenge %}

+{% keypoints "Key Points" %}
+- "`cat` displays the contents of its inputs."
+- "`head` displays the first few lines of its input."
+- "`tail` displays the last few lines of its input."
+- "`sort` sorts its inputs."
+- "`wc` counts lines, words, and characters in its inputs."
+- "`*` matches zero or more characters in a filename, so `*.txt` matches all files ending in `.txt`."
+- "`?` matches any single character in a filename, so `?.txt` matches `a.txt` but not `any.txt`."
+- "`command > file` redirects a command's output to a file."
+{% endkeypoints %}
+{% right %} [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) - Based on [shell-novice](https://github.com/swcarpentry/shell-novice) © 2016–2017 Software Carpentry Foundation {% endright %}